Suprcheese/Orbital-Ion-Cannon/Readme.txt

 The ion beam that the ion cannon fires was obtained from: http://opengameart.org/content/top-down-sci-fi-shooter-pack It was uploaded by the user Tatermand under the CC-BY-SA license.

+This mod makes use of the Factorio Standard Library by Afforess (https://github.com/Afforess/Factorio-Stdlib).

 Several portions of the control.lua code (et al.) were inspired by code from the following mods:

 	-Supreme Warfare by SpeedyBrain